 Modbus RTU (RS485) is a multi-drop network, so multiple devices, some of which might not be Tritex EVA actuators, may be connected to a single Modbus master.
 Devices on any single network need to have unique Modbus Device ID's before connecting them to the network.
-A recommended approach to avoiding multi-drop address collisions is that in normal operation no units have Modbus Device address 1 and any spares or additions at default address 1 so that a new or replacement unit can be added and then the address changed to the operational address.
-Since multiple masters are not supported, it may be more convenient to configure units using Expert software before final installation.
+To avoid multi-drop address collisions, Exlar recommends to set all units in normal operation to a Modbus device address other than 1.
+Any spares can be added as address 1 and later changed to an appropriate operational address.
+Since multiple masters are not supported, it is recommended to configure units using Expert software before final installation.